multiversx/mx-docs/README.md

 - the documentation pages are to be found inside the `docs` directory at the corresponding category.
 - please follow `docs/utils.md` for Markdown examples.

-A web version of the Markdown examples is available [here](https://docs.elrond.com/utils/).
+A web version of the Markdown examples is available [here](https://docs.multiversx.com/utils/).

 ### Opening a `pull request`

 - create a new branch starting from `external`.
 - push the changes to the new branch.
 - open a `pull request` from your branch to `external` branch.
-- wait for Elrond members to review your pull request.
+- wait for MultiversX (previously Elrond) members to review your pull request.

 Once approved, the pull request will be merged into the `external` branch.
 From time to time (and depending on the emergency of the changes) we will merge the `external` branch into `development` or `master` branches.